Leadership on Main

 7:30-9:00 am

-Speaker: John Garofalo, Incoming President & CEO, Akron Community Foundation (Signature 30)
+Speaker: John Garofalo, President & CEO, Akron Community Foundation (Signature 30)

-John has had a distinguished philanthropic career, serving in various leadership and development roles at University Hospitals, Rainbow Babies & Children's Hospital, United Way of Greater Cleveland, United Way of Greater Stark County, and the American Red Cross.
-He also served as executive director of Big Brothers Big Sisters of Summit, Medina, and Stark Counties.
+John brings a distinguished career in philanthropy and nonprofit leadership, with past roles at University Hospitals, Rainbow Babies & Children’s Hospital, United Way of Greater Cleveland, United Way of Greater Stark County, and the American Red Cross.
+His extensive experience spans nonprofit management, fundraising and development, grantmaking, strategic planning, and organizational capacity building.

 September 17